Sparse Multichannel Blind Deconvolution of Seismic Data via Spectral Projected-Gradient: Proposed Blind Deconvolution Algorithm

-A recorded seismic trace can be modeled as the output of a linear system \cite{RobTre1980} in which a seismic source wavelet is convolved with the earth's impulse response.
-In particular, the $j$-th received seismic trace can be written as
+The classic model for a recorded seismic trace \cite{RobTre1980} is the output of a linear system where a seismic source wavelet is convolved with the earth's impulse response that is of finite duration.
+In particular, the $j$-th received seismic trace is written as

 where $N$ is the number of received data samples per trace.
-In matrix-vector form
+In matrix-vector form, \eqref{refmodel} becomes

 where $J$ is the number of channels, $\bW$ is an $N\!\times\!N$ convolution matrix formed from $w[n]$, $\br_j$ the vector of reflectivities for the $j$-th channel, $\bd_j$ the received data vector, and $\bz_j$ a noise vector.
 Elements of the convolutional model are depicted in Figure \ref{fig:refec_model}.

-In this section, we revisit the SMBD and F-SMBD methods which will serve as benchmarks for the comparison with our proposed method.
-The $z$-transform of \eqref{refmodel} gives
+All $J$ channels can be combined into one matrix equation